You decided to give Facebook Business Manager a try but now you regret it? Want to remove your Facebook page or change the primary one?

 First, go to Facebook Business Manager.
 Log in and select your account.

-There you’ll see the main dashboard with a list of pages and ad accounts associated to the Business Manager account as well as a summary of how they’re performing:
+There you’ll see the main dashboard with a list of pages and ad accounts associated with the Business Manager account as well as a summary of how they’re performing:

 NOTE: If you can’t see these options in the sidebar, it’s probably because you don’t have the full administrator’s rights.
 In this case, ask the person who created the Business Manager account to go to the Settings: People, and change your permissions from an Employee to an Admin.